NiklasRosenstein/soundsbox/README.md

   #6: Realtek Digital Output (Realtek (maxOutputChannels: 2)
 ```

-Play a sound file to one or more output devices:
+Play a sound file to one or more devices:

 ```
-$ python soundsbox.py -p tonsdmg.wav -d 1,5
+$ python soundsbox.py -p tonsdmg -d 4,5
 ```

 ---